 $159 is a lot to ask for a pair of seemingly simple wireless earbuds, so we're here to give you all of the information you need before you decide to pick them up for yourself.

-The fit is comfortable, but has trade-offs
+The fit is comfortable, but has a small trade-off

 Easily the most comfortable wireless earbuds I've used.